-ASSIGNMENT RECOMMENDED OR ASSIGNED BY NOTIFICATION / DUE PROCESS APPEAL TO Detention Teacher or Campus Administrator Parent contact and written communication Principal or designee In School Suspension Campus Administrator Principal or designee Out of School Suspension Campus Administrator Parent contact and/or conference and written communication Principal or designee Bus warning or bus suspension Bus Discipline Supervisor Parent contact by phone or email Order of Appeal 1.
+ASSIGNMENT RECOMMENDED OR ASSIGNED BY NOTIFICATION / DUE PROCESS APPEAL TO Detention Teacher or Campus Administrator Parent contact and written communication Principal or designee In School Suspension Campus Administrator Parent contact and/or conference and written communication Principal or designee Out of School Suspension Campus Administrator Parent contact and/or conference and written communication Principal or designee Bus warning or bus suspension Bus Discipline Supervisor Parent contact by phone or email Order of Appeal 1.
 Bus Discipline Supervisor 2.
 Assistant Director of Transportation Disciplinary Alternative Education Program (ALC) Placement Campus Administrator Parent contact, formal conference, and written communication Order of Appeal 3.
 Principal 4.
 Administrator of Student Discipline and Placement

-Expulsion Administrator of Student Discipline Parent contact, formal Order of Appeal and Placement conference, and written communication Executive Director of Student Programs 2.
+Expulsion Administrator of Student Discipline Parent contact, formal Order of Appeal and Placement conference, and written communication 1.
+Executive Director of Student Programs 2.
 Board Review

-\When a student with a special education disability requires restraint, TEA Commissioners Rules are followed.
+^{}When a student with a special education disability requires restraint, TEA Commissioners Rules are followed.